-The total pension liability as of June 30, 2019 was determined by an actuarial valuation as of June 30, 2018.
-The actuarial assumptions used were based on the results of an experience study for the period from July 1, 2013 through June 30, 2016.
-The following actuarial assumptions were applied to all periods included in the measurement:
+The TPL as of June 30, 2020 that was determined by an actuarial valuation as of June 30, 2019 used the same actuarial assumptions and actuarial cost method as of the June 30, 2020 funding valuation.
+The actuarial assumptions used in the June 30, 2020 were based on the result of an experience study for the period from July 1, 2016 through June 30, 2019.
+In particular, the following actuarial assumptions were applied to all periods included in the measurement: